The first big snowstorm of the winter hits the Northeast

 Pennsylvania prepares for snow

-With plowable snow expected to coat large parts of Pennsylvania, crews began to treat lanes along the 565-mile (909-kilometer) Pennsylvania Turnpike system on Monday, said the agency’s press secretary, Marissa Orbanek.
+With plowable snow coating parts of Pennsylvania, crews began to treat lanes along the 565-mile (909-kilometer) Pennsylvania Turnpike system, said the agency’s press secretary, Marissa Orbanek.
 Vehicle restrictions on many interstates in the eastern half of Pennsylvania, including on the turnpike system’s Northeast Extension, from the Lehigh Valley to Clarks Summit, were imposed at 5 a.m.
 Tuesday.

 More than 600 equipment operators and safety workers are available to help clear the turnpike’s 2,900 miles (4,667 kilometers) of lanes, Orbanek said.
 The turnpike’s winter staffing schedule began in mid-November, and 23 maintenance sheds are staffed around the clock.